-The wonderful studio space on Monhegan used by James Fitzgerald for the last twenty years of his life was constructed by Rockwell Kent in 1909 on land and with materials purchased by Kent’s mother Sarah.
+The wonderful studio space on Monhegan used by James Fitzgerald for the last twenty years of his life was constructed by Rockwell Kent in 1910 on land and with materials purchased by Kent’s mother Sarah.
 According to his autobiography ‘It’s Me O Lord’, the entire construction was completed in one month from mid-May to mid-June.
-Named at the time ‘The Monhegan Summer School of Art’, it was used as such by Kent and his associate Julius Golz for two seasons.
+Named at the time ‘The Monhegan Summer School of Art’, it was used as such by Kent and his associate Julius Golz for only one season.

 The studio is a rectangular structure, and features a large north window and a fireplace adorned with a Caproni and Brother plaster cast of the Parthenon frieze from the British Museum.
 The studio window overlooks the Monhegan meadow, with a view towards the harbor and Manana beyond.

 Alice Kent Stoddard, a first cousin of Rockwell’s, initially rented the studio starting in 1912 from her Aunt Sarah, and eventually bought it in 1931.
 She used the space as studio and living quarters until 1946.

 James Fitzgerald purchased the nearby Mary Kelsey “Marigold” cottage (built by Kent in 1907) and swapped it for the studio in 1952.
 He used it as both studio and living space until his acquisition of the 1906 Kent house from Rockwell Kent in 1958.
 Thus, Fitzgerald owned at one time or another three of the four structures built by Kent on Monhegan.